pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/Curl.md

 You can visit this [link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) for a complete list of standard HTTP response codes.
 Besides the standard HTTP codes, servers and providers such as [Cloudflare](https://support.cloudflare.com/hc/en-us/articles/115003014432-HTTP-Status-Codes) or [AWS](https://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/APIError.html) implement custom codes.

+#### GET

+Whenever we visit any URL, our browsers default to a GET request to obtain the remote resources hosted at that URL.
+Once the browser receives the initial page, it is requesting, it may send other requests using various HTTP methods.
+This can be observed through the Network tab in the browser dev tools.

 ## cURL

 [cURL](https://curl.haxx.se/) (client URL) is a command-line tool and library that primarily supports HTTP along with many other protocols.
 This makes it a good candidate for scripts and automation, making it essential for sending various types of web requests from the command line, which is necessary for many web penetration tests.